Gino Capponi: Biography

 He returned to Italy in 1820, and on reaching Florence he helped found a review journal on the lines of the Edinburgh Review, which should attract the best literary talent.
-This he achieved with the help of the Swiss GP Vieusseux, and the result was the journal, Antologia.
+This he achieved with the help of the Swiss Giovan Pietro Vieusseux, and the result was the journal, Antologia.
 He contributed largely to its columns, as well as to those of the Archivio Storico, another of Vieusseux's ventures.
 Capponi began to take a more active interest in politics, and entered into communication with the Liberals of all parts of Italy.
 He had discussed the possibility of liberating Italy with Prince Charles Albert of Savoy-Carignano, to whom he had introduced the Milanese revolutionist Count Confalonieri.
 But the collapse of the rising of 1821 and the imprisonment of Confalonieri made Capponi despair of achieving anything by revolution, and he devoted himself to the economic development of Tuscany and to study.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1842.

 At his beautiful villa of Varramista he collected materials for a history of the Church; his work was interrupted by family troubles and by progressive vision loss.
 By 1844 he had become blind, although he continued to work by means of amanuenses.
 In 1847 he again plunged into politics and discussed plans for an Italian alliance against Austria.
 When the grand duke Leopold II decided in 1848 to grant his people a constitution, Capponi was made a member of the commission to draw it up, and he eventually became prime minister.
 During his short tenure of office he conducted foreign affairs with great skill, and made every effort to save the Italian situation after the defeat of Charles Albert on the Mincio.
 In October 1848 he resigned; soon afterwards the grand duke fled, creating disordered government in Florence.
-In 1849 t Grand Duke was able to return with an escort of Austrian soldiery.
+In 1849 the Grand Duke was able to return with an escort of Austrian soldiery.
 The blind statesman thanked God that he could not see the hated white Austrian uniforms in Florence.